lothelanor/actib/README.md

 It also contains a preliminary sentence segmenter, which is currently only optimised for specific project purposes.

+NOTE that for POS tagging, we also tested neural-network based approaches, but results are still worse for Classical Tibetan, which is why we keep using the MBT for now.
+Preliminary tests with improved word embeddings indicate accuracies for BiLSTM-RNN taggers are likely to improve as soon as better embeddings are implemented (see Meelen, Roux & Hill 2021).

 ## Word Segmentation & POS tagging

 To segment words and POS tag texts run: